Florida’s Bluffs of Saint Teresa Sells for $43 Million

 Conservation Partnership

-All told, Saunders spent five years building the partnership alliance that acquired the property.
-Partners included The Nature Conservancy, which contributed $2.25 million toward the purchase price, and the US Department of Defense, which kicked in $2.19 million.
-The acquisition boosts the total of protected landscape in Florida’s Big Bend area to more than one million acres.
+All told, Saunders and his team spent five years building the partnership alliance that acquired the property.
+Numerous entities participated in the multiyear negotiations and eventual transaction.
+The Nature Conservancy contributed $2.25 million toward the purchase price.
+Northwest Florida serves as the home of Eglin Air Force Base, which is one of the many reasons the Department of Defense ponied up more than $2 million.
+The acquisition boosts the total of protected landscape in Florida’s Big Bend area to more than 1 million acres.

 The Bluffs of Saint Teresa share a continuous border with Bald Point State Park and remain one of the most expansive tracts of undeveloped land on the Gulf Coast.
 In addition to 17 miles of waterfront, the landholding includes interior lakes, wetlands, floodplain swamp, salt marshes, tidal creeks, and dunes.
 The habitat is also home to rare plants and endangered species.